ironpeakservices/ironpeak.be/content/blog/crouching-t2-hidden-danger.md

 ### Debugging vulnerability

 Apple left a debugging interface open in the T2 security chip shipping to customers, allowing anyone to enter Device Firmware Update (DFU) mode without authentication.
 An example cable that can be used to perform low-level CPU & T2 debugging is the JTAG/SWD debug cable found on the internet.
+Using the debug cable requires demotion however to switch it from a *production* state, which is possible via the checkm8 exploit.
 See an example of it being used [in this Twitter post](https://twitter.com/h0m3us3r/status/1280432544731860993).

 Using this method, it is possible to create an USB-C cable that can automatically exploit your macOS device on boot. **(!)**